Kequc/kequtwitch/docs-md/examples/followers.md

 # Followers

-A common interest is when someone new follows your channel, unfortunately this is only achievable through HTTP endpoints currently.
+A common interest is when someone new follows your channel, unfortunately this is only achievable through http endpoints currently.
 You would need to use webhooks or poll the [/users/follows](https://dev.twitch.tv/docs/api/reference/#get-users-follows) url.

 This solution uses polling to find new user ids, then looks up those users.